WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 downstream entity to which the call was set when it was established.
-If the downstream entity is a RIPT server, the TG URI, call URI, selected IP address (from either DNS or using the IP in the advertiseent), and session cookie are stored.
+If the downstream entity is a RIPT server, the TG URI, call URI, selected IP address (from either DNS or using the IP in the advertisement), and session cookie are stored.
 These facilitate reconnection to the same downstream instance.

 In inter-company peering arrangements, such as enterprise voice